-Revealing mistake: In the scene when the timer exceeds 38 minutes, said timer is displayed in big digits on a computer screen.
+Deliberate mistake: In the scene when the timer exceeds 38 minutes, said timer is displayed in big digits on a computer screen.
 There is a shot of General Hammond with the Stargate in the background.
 There is a pane of glass between the General and the Stargate.
 In the shot, General Hammond turns and looks at the gate, and then the camera's focus changes from the General to the Stargate itself.
 In doing so, a reflection of the timer in the pane of glass is also brought into focus.
 However the timer is displayed correctly when it should be flipped left to right as all text is when it is reflected in either a pane of glass or a mirror.
 On the DVD, the writers revealed that this was done on purpose so that the viewer would have a concept of the time running out even when the timer wasn't in shot.

 Factual error: In the scene where O'Neill and Maybourne are looking up NID flight plans, the plan viewed on the computer lists the destination airport as Minot Airport Base, but provides the airport code for McCarran International Airport (KLAS).
 It also lists non-existent runways, as in runway headings that do not exist anywhere in the world.

 Other mistake: In the last few minutes of this episode, Carter uses the DHD to dial home.
 She enters the first chevron, then the "Cannon" dies.
 And when she proceeds with the dialing,the first chevron is still encoded, and you can hear that she enters seven additional chevrons, which gives an equal of eight chevrons, and then engages the stargate.
 That would mean they are in another galaxy, referring to S02E15.
 In that episode they tried to dial the eight-chevron address from SGC but the computer wouldn't accept it.
 So, it is impossible that they would be in another galaxy.